 Evil wizards stole the Elderstone and sundered it, creating a hundred Pebbles of Power.
 You have entered the wizards’ vast underground lair to recover the Pebbles and save the realm.

-Welcome, hero, to PebbleQuest: a 3D first-person action-RPG for your Pebble, the first of its kind ever developed for a smartwatch!
-Built on the foundation provided by MazeCrawler and SpaceMerc, this full-fledged dungeon crawler combines the random-level replay value and “permanent death” intensity of a classic roguelike with the first-person immersion and real-time combat of an action-RPG.
+Welcome, hero, to PebbleQuest: a 3D action-RPG for your Pebble, the first of its kind ever developed for a smartwatch!
+Built on the foundation provided by MazeCrawler and SpaceMerc, this full-fledged dungeon crawler combines the random-level replay value and “permanent death” intensity of a classic roguelike with the immersion and real-time combat of a first-person action-RPG.
 PebbleQuest is the closest thing we currently have to playing an Elder Scrolls game on a watch and it’s now available for free through MyPebbleFaces and the official Pebble App Store!

 There’s no need to choose a “class” for your character.
 Instead, simply choose how your character develops as you go along.
 At the outset, all characters have a value of “1” in three major attributes: